Photo: Wolf Island, Conneaut Lake, Pa.

 We’d never heard of a lifejacket and we all could swim for hours, or so we thought.

-In those days of day dreams and make believe, long before TV’s, each day was truly an experience, a true adventure, a dream come true.
+In those days of day dreams and make believe, before TV’s, each day was truly an experience, a true adventure, a dream come true.
 In our minds we were pirates one day and lost sailors the next.
 Scouring through the crystal clear spring fed water, looking for sunken boats and even lost treasure!

 The scents of fresh air, dead seaweed, a rotting fish or two added a lost perspective to the excitement.
 With senses honed by that excitement and sheer anticipation, the boredom of today’s kids was something we were gratefully spared.

-To our left was a swampy point covered with cat tails, weeds and an old sea scout house, a small maybe 10’ x 6’ shed perched on the water edge of the point.
-Granddad still owned this land which he had purchased from A.C.
-Huidekoper as part of an 18 acre chunk of the old Huidekoper horse farm on the west side of the lake.
+As our journey began, to our left was a swampy point covered with cat tails, weeds and an old partly fallen down sea scout house, a small maybe 10’ x 6’ shed perched on the water edge of the point.

 Photo: The Huidekoper house looking from the waterfront near Wolf Island.